noseka1/openshift-auto-upi/docs/os_specific_config.md

 # Helper Host OS Specific Configuration

-*openshift-auto-upi* assumes that SELinux is enabled and running either in Enforcing or Permissive mode.
-If you cannot enable SELinux you will have to manually correct the Ansible scripts to make them work.
+*openshift-auto-upi* assumes that SELinux is enabled and running on your Helper host.
+Both Enforcing and Permissive SELinux modes are supported.
+If you cannot enable SELinux on your Helper host, you will have to manually modify the Ansible scripts to correct SELinux related errors as you encounter them.

 ## Configuring RHEL7